Henryka Sienkiewicza Street: Building at 31

 The initial landlord was August Dräger, a locksmith.

-The tenement draws attention among the neighbouring facades by the choice of its shape and its decoration.
-The grand avant-corps housing the loggia-entrance with its vaulted shapes is the first highlight.
-Looking closely, one can also make out on the sides a fine ornamentation of the window lintels and the finials topping the wall gable above the avant-corps.
+This tenement stands out among the neighbouring facades by its shape and decoration.
+The grand avant-corps housing the loggia-entrance with its vaulted shapes is one element of this.
+Looking closely, one can also make out on the sides an ornamentation of the window lintels and the finials topping the wall gable above the avant-corps.